Field Notes

 The journal.

 Notes from rural Ontario builds — what we learn from the township engineer, the trades, and the land.
 Written for owners who want to know what they're getting into.
+The first notes are being written now; leave your email below and they'll arrive when they're ready.

-Building rural · 8 min read
+Building rural · in the works

 What a $1M–$10M custom build actually costs in rural Ontario.